Ashwinakn/Sorting-Algorithms/README.md

 print(num)

 ```
-ii)	#Insertion Sort
+ii)	Insertion Sort:

-#Write a program to sort the elements in the list using the Insertion Sort algorithm.
+Write a program to sort the elements in the list using the Insertion Sort algorithm.

 ```